-This page is where I began my research into using audio players and podcast feeds with wordpress.com accounts, which eventually led to my jheroes.com podcast.
+This page is sorely out of date… Technology for incorporating audio files in WordPress pages has changed in the dozen years it has been here.
+But it is where I began my research into using audio players and podcast feeds with wordpress.com accounts, which eventually led to my jheroes.com podcast.

 It took a little bit of searching, but here’s the audio info page.